gmc-code/PC-Python/docs/python_files/xml_files.rst

 xml files
 ==========================

-| API stands for Application Programming Interface.
+| xml stands for Application Programming Interface.
 | The API defines how two applications communicate with each other using requests and responses.

 | See: https://docs.python.org/3/library/xml.etree.elementtree.html